kjosib/kjosib.github.io/code_qa.md

 (Briefly ponder how you might test just the addition operation.
 Decide what fraction of all possible inputs you'd consider, and how long that might take on a modern machine with, say, a 64-bit word length.)
-To get any comfortable level confidence that a system works correctly, you need to be confident of two things:
+To get any comfortable level confidence that a sizeable system works correctly even when stressed in unpredictable ways, you need to be confident of two things:
-* all the parts are correct in terms of what they do, and
+* all the parts are correct in terms of what they do (even when stressed), and
-* all the connections between the parts are correct in terms of how they interact.
+* all the connections between parts are correct in how they interact (even when stressed).

 As such, if you want reasonable assurance of a properly tested system, you need to be testing individual small components and very small groups *in isolation* from the remainder, both for happy-path and weird corner-cases. **That is called unit-testing.**
-And clearly it has to evolve in parallel with the invention of all those small components.
+It has to evolve in parallel with the invention of all those small components, and it puts pressure on those components to have well-defined functional interactions rather than promiscuity with global state.
 Yes, you also want a show-and-tell with the customer to make sure you're building the right product, but that's a small fraction of the overall effort.